mohamedyd/awesome_resources/README.md

 * [Practical Deep Learning at Scale with MLflow, Yong Liu, Dr. Matei Zaharia](https://www.oreilly.com/library/view/practical-deep-learning/9781803241333/): This book focuses on deep learning models and MLflow to develop practical business AI solutions at scale.
 It also ship deep learning pipelines from experimentation to production with provenance tracking.

-* 𝗣𝗿𝗮𝗰𝘁𝗶𝗰𝗮𝗹 𝗠𝗟𝗢𝗽𝘀, Noah Gift & Alfredo Deza: The perfect high-level overview of MLOps, buy this book if you do not know where to start or what you want to read about.
+* [Practical MLOps, Noah Gift & Alfredo Deza](https://www.oreilly.com/library/view/practical-mlops/9781098103002/): The perfect high-level overview of MLOps, buy this book if you do not know where to start or what you want to read about.

 * 𝗘𝗻𝗴𝗶𝗻𝗲𝗲𝗿𝗶𝗻𝗴 𝗠𝗟𝗢𝗽𝘀, Emmanuel Raj: I can’t put my finger on what this book is about, but there are a lot of golden nuggets on project architecture and software engineering aspects that are needed to create a nice and agile ML lifecycle.